-We may not be successful in integrating acquisitions, expanding into new markets or implementing our growth strategies.
+We may not be successful in completing or integrating acquisitions, expanding into new markets or implementing our growth strategies.

-Between 2019 and 2021, Landsea Homes acquired three separate homebuilding companies and in January 2022, we acquired Hanover, a Florida-based homebuilder.
+From 2019 through 2022, Landsea Homes acquired four separate homebuilding companies.
+In October 2023, we acquired certain assets of Richfield, a Coloradobased homebuilder, and in January 2024, we entered into an agreement to acquire Antares, a Texas-based homebuilder.
 We may in the future consider growth or expansion of our operations in our current markets or in new markets, whether through strategic acquisitions of homebuilding companies or otherwise.
 The magnitude, timing and nature of any future expansion will depend on a number of factors, including our ability to identify suitable additional markets or acquisition candidates, the negotiation of acceptable terms, our financial capabilities and general economic and business conditions.
 Our expansion into new or existing markets, whether through acquisition or otherwise, could have a material adverse effect on our business, prospects, liquidity, financial condition or results of operations.
 Acquisitions also involve numerous risks, including difficulties in the assimilation of the acquired company's operations, the incurrence of unanticipated liabilities or expenses, the risk of impairing inventory and other assets related to the acquisition, the potential loss of key employees of the acquired company, the diversion of management's attention and resources from other business concerns, risks associated with entering markets in which we have limited or no direct experience and the potential loss of key employees of the acquired company.
+The completion of the Antares Acquisition is subject to customary closing conditions, and may not be completed within the expected timeframe, or at all.